yuIlariy/speedo/README.md

 ## 📦 Installation

- - `There's 15sec cool down after deploy to enable auto monitor without errors (bot will boot after 15sec)(maybe cos hedgehog 🦔 is 👑`
+ - `There mayhap a 15sec cool down after deploy to enable auto monitor without errors (bot will boot after 15sec)(maybe cos hedgehog 🦔 is 👑`

 ### 1. Clone the Repo